VelislavKarastoychev/euriklis-sortlib/README.md

 We recommend you to use the version 1.1.0 or greater versions (for more details see the technical characteristics bellow).

-After a series of tests we found out that the versions of @euriklis/sortlib@1.0.x are very inefficient in time and memory aspects.
+After series of tests we found out that the versions of @euriklis/sortlib@1.0.x are very inefficient in time and memory aspects.
 For this reason we unpublished these versions and now only the versions ^1.1.x are available in the npm site.
 The versions 1.0.x can be found in the github account which corresponds to this library.

 # Usage and examples:
  To declare the SortLib library/package you have to write after the installing procedure the following text into the main file: